OnkarKane/Unity-Assignment/README.md

 ---

+## Goal
+Locate and Find the Red Wall and cross it before timer expires, Try to touch(collect) all of the glowing cubes

 ## 📌 **Features**
 ✅ Smooth WASD movement relative to the player’s direction.
 ✅ Gravity changes using `Ctrl + Mouse Drag` with smooth character rotation.